preciofishbone/OmniaDocsG2/general-assets/media-picker/index.rst

 + **Mute**: To play the video without sound, select this option.
 + **Video information**: You can add an Alt text for the video and a caption here.
 Note that not all types of videos can display an Alt text.

-**Note!** For videos that are stored in Sharepoint libraries, the settings for those videos are handled in the Sharepoint library.
+**Note!** For videos that are stored in SharePoint libraries, the settings for those videos are handled in the SharePoint library.